expressjs/expressjs.com/guide/error-handling.md

 # Error handling

-Error-handling middleware is defined just like regular middleware, except that must be defined with an arity of 4 (that is the signature `(err, req, res, next)`):
+Define error-handling middleware like other middleware, except with four arguments instead of three, specifically with the signature `(err, req, res, next)`):

 ```js